View your child's medical records and schedule appointments through our secure, online portal, day or night.

 For a diagnosis of metabolic syndrome, a child must have at least three of the four risk factors.
-The most common risk factors in teens are hypertension and high LDL cholesterol.
-However, even when just one risk factor is present, a doctor will likely check for the others.
+The most common risk factors in teens are hypertension and abnormal cholesterol.
+Even when just one risk factor is present, a doctor will likely check for the others.
 This is especially true if a child is overweight, has a family member with type 2 diabetes, or has acanthosis nigricans.

 These exams and tests can help doctors make a diagnosis of metabolic syndrome:

 - Body mass index (BMI) and waist measurement.
 By calculating someone's BMI and checking for extra weight around the middle, doctors can judge if these problems are likely to have a negative effect on health.
 A waist measurement at or above the 90th percentile for a child's age and sex would be considered a risk factor.

 - Blood pressure.
 Blood pressure is the force the blood exerts against the blood vessel walls as the heart pumps.
 When this force is at or above the 90th percentile for a child's age and sex, it is considered a risk factor.